High intensity interval training - what is hiit?

 • Shoulder stretch

-• If you’re just starting, begin with 1–2 rounds and progress gradually.
+• Start with 1–2 rounds and build up gradually.

-• Use a timer app to stay on track without distractions.
+• Use a timer app to stay on track.

-• Prioritise form over speed — quality movement leads to better results.
+• Prioritise form over speed — quality beats rushing.

-You can also use weights, resistance bands, or machines to add intensity.
+• Add weights, bands, or machines to increase intensity.

-• People who want to burn fat while building lean muscle
+• Women who want to burn fat while building lean muscle

-• Women returning to fitness who need structure
+• Those returning to fitness who need structure

-However, if you’re recovering from injury, it’s important to modify exercises or work with a trainer who understands your body’s limits.
+⚠️ If you’re recovering from injury, modify exercises or work with a trainer who understands your limits.

 HIIT teaches you that intensity matters more than time.
-Done right, it transforms your fitness, builds grit, and keeps workouts fun and engaging.
-Why not give a HIIT session a go next time you’re in the gym?!
+Done right, it transforms your fitness, builds grit, and makes workouts fun and engaging.

 Previous